axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 The string-valued `value` sets the value of the underlying native HTML &lt;input&gt;

+## defaultValue

+The string-valued `defaultValue` can only be used for React and other frameworks.
+In native you set the value

 ### disabled

 The boolean attribute `disabled` disables the underlying native HTML &lt;input&gt; text.